strimzi/strimzi-kafka-oauth/examples/README-authz.md

 Under the `Policies` sub-tab there are filters that match sets of users.
 Users can be explicitly listed, or they can be matched based on the Roles, or Groups they are assigned.
-Policies can even be programmatically defined using JavaScript where logic can take into account the context of the client session - e.g. client ip (that is client ip of the Kafka client).
+Policies can even be programmatically defined using JavaScript where logic can take into account the context of the client session, like client IP.
+However, that capability should not be used with Kafka clients due to userId-based grants caching on the brokers.

 Then, finally, there is the `Permissions` sub-tab, which defines 'role bindings' where `resources`, `scopes` and `policies` are tied together to apply a set of permissions on specific resources for certain users.